-- 32. The breeding lochs and other lochs used by divers were not evenly distributed across the site but all quadrants had substantial numbers (Maps C3 and C4).
+35. The breeding lochs and other lochs used by divers were not evenly distributed across the site but all quadrants had substantial numbers (Maps C3 and C4).
 In the northern half of the site, the greatest concentrations occurred in the Collafirth Quadrant, in particular around Muckla Moor and Logie Hill, and as a band running along the upland ground of the Delting Quadrant.
-In the southern half, large numbers of diver lochs occur almost throughout the Nesting Quadrant and there were small concentrations in the south and north-west of the Kergord Quadrant. - 33.
-A total of 72 lochs within the VDSA are known to be used for breeding (nesting, chick rearing or both) (Map C3, Table 40).
-Of these, nesting is known to have occurred at 69, the other three are satellite lochs that are used for chick-rearing lochs where the chicks originated at a different nesting loch.
-At two of the 69 nesting lochs breeding was not confirmed in the 2003-2008 period but was recorded in the 1994-2002 period (D. Okill pers. comm.). - 34.
-Of the nesting lochs identified, 22% were classed as being of Very High importance, and a further 22% as being of High importance (Table 41).
-The remainder were either classified as Medium (26%) or Low importance (30%). - 35.
-The 24 lochs used by non-breeding birds and off-duty breeding adults were spread across the site (Map C4, Table 42).
-Those that were most favoured by
+In the southern half, large numbers of diver lochs occur almost throughout the Nesting Quadrant and there were small concentrations in the south and north-west of the Kergord Quadrant.

+36. A total of 74 lochs and lochans within the VDSA were proven to be used for breeding (nesting, chick rearing or both) during the period monitored, and breeding was suspected at two others (well formed nest found) (Map C3, Table 40).
+Three of the 76 sites were used for chick-rearing only, i.e. the chicks were taken there after hatching at a different loch.

+37. Of the nesting lochs and lochans identified, 19% were classed on the basis of their mean annual productivity as being of Very High importance, and a further 15% as being of High importance (Table 41).
+The remainder were either classified as Medium (29%) or Low importance (37%) on the basis of their mean annual productivity.
+Between them the 25 nesting lochs and lochans classed as either Very High or High importance contributed 71% of the productivity for the whole of the VDSA over the eight year period.

-- non-breeding divers (i.e. categorised as 'major use' or 'medium use') were the larger lochs closest to the main concentrations of breeding lochs, in particular Gossa Water, Laxo Water, Mill Loch (Muckla Moor), Truggles Water and Marrofield Water.
-Almost all other lochs larger than 1 ha within the VDSA were regularly used by non-breeding birds to some extent (Map C4, Table 42). - 36.
-Fourteen of the 24 lochs used by non-breeders were also used for breeding activities (nesting, chick rearing or satellite loch) either in the same or a different year.
+38. The 24 lochs used by non-breeding birds and off-duty breeding adults were spread across the site (Map C4, Table 42).
+Those that were most favoured by non-breeding divers (i.e. categorised as 'major use' or 'medium use') were the larger lochs closest to the main concentrations of breeding lochs, in particular Gossa Water, Laxo Water, Mill Loch (Muckla Moor), Truggles Water and Marrofield Water.
+Almost all other lochs larger than 1 ha within the VDSA were regularly used by non-breeding birds to some extent (Map C4, Table 42).

+39. Fourteen of the 24 lochs used by non-breeders were also used for breeding activities (nesting, chick rearing or satellite loch) either in the same or a different year.